 Yup, you could say we’re a little addicted to Bali’s home decor scene – but honestly, who isn’t?
-So to help you on your homewares hunt for the island’s most fabulous treasures, here’s our guide to the very best stores in Bali for your home-making pleasure – from Seminyak and Canggu, to Ubud and beyond.
+So to help you on your homewares hunt for the island’s most fabulous treasures, here’s our guide to the very best homewares stores in Bali for your home-making pleasure – from Seminyak and Canggu, to Ubud and beyond.
 Happy hunting Honeys!

-HOMEWARES SHOPPING IN SEMINYAK
+HOMEWARES SHOPPING IN BALI: Editor’s Picks

 The crème de la crème of homewares shopping in Bali, Kim Soo is a name you need to know on your home decor hunt.
-With shell chandeliers, gorgeous woven home accessories, textiles, cushions and a big range of everything else fabulous to brighten your day, this homewares trailblazer is a knick-knack mecca.
-It’s little bit bohemian, a little bit contemporary, a little bit vintage and a whole lot of loveliness.
-They manufacture and design their own unique pieces, using wood, metal, textiles, stone, grass, paper and more to produce a diverse range of cushions, rugs, chopping boards, wall hangings, ceramics, straw hats, beaded baskets – you name it – the lovely long list of fabulous choices goes on.
-And (trust us) so will your purchases.
+With shell chandeliers, gorgeous woven home accessories, textiles, cushions and a big range of everything else fabulous to brighten your home, this homewares trailblazer is a knick-knack mecca.
+It’s a little bit bohemian, a little bit contemporary, a little bit vintage and a whole lot of loveliness.
+They manufacture and design their own unique pieces using wood, metal, textiles, stone, grass, paper and more to produce a diverse range of cushions, rugs, chopping boards, wall hangings, ceramics, straw hats, beaded baskets – you name it – the lovely long list of fabulous choices goes on.
+And (trust us) so will your purchases…

-Kim Soo, Jl Kayu Aya No. 21 & Jl Sunset Road, Seminyak, p. +62 822 4713 0122, e. [email protected].
+Kim Soo, Jl Kayu Aya No. 21, Seminyak, p. +62 822 4713 0122, e. [email protected].
 Open daily 8am – 5pm.

 Surrounded by upmarket resorts and amazing restaurants, Carga on the swanky Petitenget strip offers a lovely range of small furniture, cushions, clutches, storage jars, platters, essential oils, cards, and gorgeous rattan chairs and basket ware.
 With so many trinkets to take home that easily fit in your suitcase (trust us, we’re homewares mules) we defy you to walk away empty handed.

-Carga, Jl Petitenget, No. 886, Seminyak, p. +62 361 847 8180.
+Carga, Jl Petitenget No. 886, Seminyak, p. +62 813 3858 8988.
 Open daily 9am – 9pm.

 Textiles, textiles and more textiles.
 This little homewares gem certainly knows its fabrics, and there’s everything from soft linen and cotton placemats, to plaid cushions and raffia bags.
 You’ll also find plenty of stunning floor rugs, vases, wall art, sarongs and tableware here, as well of one of the best ranges of blankets and throws we’ve ever seen in Bali.
 Look for the gorgeous rattan chairs in the window to spot this Seminyak icon.